tetratelabs/istio-0to60/docs/environment.md

     kubectl version --short
     ```

-1. From the top navigation menu (hamburger icon on the top left hand side of the page),
+1. Activate the top navigation menu (hamburger icon on the top left hand side of the page)
-1. Locate and click on the product "Kubernetes Engine" (you may have to scroll down until you see it)
+1. Locate and click on the product _Kubernetes Engine_ (you may have to scroll down until you see it)
 1. Your pre-provisioned 3-node Kubernetes cluster should appear in the main view
-1. Click on that row's "three dot" menu and select the "Connect" option
+1. Click on that row's "three dot" menu and select the _Connect_ option
 1. A dialog prompt will appear with instructions
 1. Copy the `gcloud` command shown and paste it in your cloud shell
-1. Click "authorize" when prompted
+1. Click _Authorize_ when prompted

-You should see a message in the console that a _kubeconfig entry [was] generated for [your project]_
+The console message will state that a _kubeconfig entry [was] generated for [your project]_

-1. Verify that your kubernetes context is set to your cluster
+1. Verify that your kubernetes context is set for your cluster

     ```shell
     kubectl config get-contexts
     ```

-1. Run a token command such as `kubectl get node` or `kubectl get ns` to ensure that you can communicate with the Kubernetes Api Server.
+1. Run a token command such as `kubectl get node` or `kubectl get ns` to ensure that you can communicate with the Kubernetes API Server.

     ```shell
     kubectl get ns
     ```

-All instructions in subsequent labs assume you will be working from inside the Google Cloud Shell.
+All instructions in subsequent labs assume you will be working from the Google Cloud Shell.

 ## Artifacts

 The lab instructions reference Kubernetes yaml artifacts that you will need to apply to your cluster at specific points in time.

-You have the option of copying and pasting the yaml directly from the lab instructions as you encounter them.
+You have the option of copying and pasting the yaml snippets directly from the lab instructions as you encounter them.

-Another, perhaps simpler method is to clone the [GitHub repository for this workshop](https://github.com/tetratelabs/istio-0to60) to your Google Cloud Shell environment.
+Another option is to clone the [GitHub repository for this workshop](https://github.com/tetratelabs/istio-0to60) from the Cloud Shell.
 You will find all yaml artifacts in the subdirectory named `artifacts`.

 ```shell
 git clone https://github.com/tetratelabs/istio-0to60.git